zwave-js/zwave-js-ui/README.md

 To add a node using the UI select the controller Action `Remove Node (exlusion)`, click send (:airplane:) button to enable the exclusion mode in your controller and enable the exclusion mode in your device to. `Controller status` will be `waiting` when exclusion has been successfully enabled on the controller and `completed` when the node has been successfully removed.
 Wait few seconds and your node will be removed from the table.

-To replace a failed node using the UI you have to check if the Node is failed using `Has node failed` command.
-If Controller status says `NodeFailed` the node can be replaced, if not controller will say `NodeOk`.
-Sometimes to update node state and make it failed you firstly need to send `Update return route` command than send `Has node failed` and check if the status now is `NodeFailed`.
-If so you can replace the node using the command `Replace Failed Node`, now the controller will start inclusion mode and status will be `Waiting`, now enable inclusion on your device to add it to the network by replacing the failed one.
+To replace a failed node from the UI you have to use the command `Replace Failed Node`, if everything is ok the controller will start inclusion mode and status will be `Waiting`, now enable inclusion on your device to add it to the network by replacing the failed one.

 ## :star: Features